QueryKit/QueryKit/README.md

 Each time you refine a QuerySet, you get a brand-new QuerySet that is in no way bound to the previous QuerySet.
-Each refinement creates a separate and distinct QuerySet that can be stored, used and reused.
+Each refinement creates a separate and distinct QuerySet that may be stored, used and reused.

 #### QuerySets are lazy